BMB-STAT/BMB-STAT5/chapter1.md

 So how can you analyse the data so that the consistent effect is detected over the variation between replicates?

 The paired t test can help because, as the name suggests, it analyses the data in pairs.
-Try adding the argument `paired = True` to the t test to see how this affects the outcome.
+Try adding the argument `paired = TRUE` to the t test to see how this affects the outcome.

 `@instructions`
 Perform a paired t test on `output` grouped by `treatment` in `data2`.